dsi-clinic/2023-clinic-perpetual/data/README.md

 * `generated_distance_matrices` : folder that contains the distance matrices generated for galveston data
 - *distance_matrix_20231029_220129.npy:* updated distance matrix with both indoor and outdoor points
 - *distance_matrix_new.npy:* updated distance matrix with both indoor and outdoor points (renamed for ease)

-*  `indoor_outdoor_pts_galv.csv` : csv of concatonated indoor and outdoor service locations in Galveston
+*indoor_outdoor_pts_galv.csv:* csv of concatonated indoor and outdoor service locations in Galveston

-*  `indoor_outdoor_distances_galv.csv` : csv of the distance matrix for all indoor and outdoor points in galveston (converted from the npy file "distance_matrix_new.npy")
+*indoor_outdoor_distances_galv.csv:* csv of the distance matrix for all indoor and outdoor points in galveston (converted from the npy file "distance_matrix_new.npy")

+*single_source_of_truth.csv:* csv of the single source of truth df for all Galveston locations made from the code/GenerateSingleSourceofTruth.py script

+*converted_bike_service_pts_galv.csv:* csv of the single source of truth df for all Galveston locations made from the code/GenerateSingleSourceofTruth.py script